augustjohnson/bos/docs/equipment/weapons.md

 ### Classic Weapons
-All of the original DND weapons exist, and a few are still in practice.
+All of the original DND weapons approximately exist, and a few are still in practice.
 The following weapons are common enough to be available with minimal effort by the purchaser.

 *Simple Melee Weapons*
 * Dagger
-* Club
+* Club (As a pipe wrench)
-* Greatclub
+* Greatclub (As a big pipe wrench)
 * Boarding Axe (equivalent to a Handaxe, with a pick on the back for piercing damage)

 *Simple Ranged Weapons*